1. Home

 • How well do you handle criticism and disagreements with peers?

-• How comfortable will you feel working alongside other professionals, such as nurses, doctors, psychologists, and physical therapists?
+• How comfortable will you feel working alongside other professionals such as nurses, doctors, psychologists, and physical therapists?

 • Are you willing to work nights and weekends?